kuznetsova-anastasiia/ai-chat/README.md

 # AI Agile Chat

 AI Agile Chat is a conversational agent built using OpenAI's GPT-3.5 model.
 It allows users to have interactive conversations with an AI-powered language model.
 This repository provides the code and resources to set up and run the AI Chat application.
+Here the frontend part.

 ## Features

-- **Searching by date** Users can find doctors depending on available dates.
+- **Aithentication** Allows users to login by email via mgic links.
+- **Chat** Users can create, delete and exploring their chats.
-- **Searching by geo** Users can find doctodepending on the chosen radius according to their current geo.
+- **OpenAi** Users can chat with the OpenAI.

 ## Preview